heymumford/ftoc/README.md

 - **Table of Contents Generation:** Creates structured TOC of all scenarios and scenario outlines
 - **Tag Concordance:** Counts and analyzes tag usage across feature files
 - **Quality Assurance:** Flags missing tags or use of low-value generic tags
-- **Cross-Language Support:** Works with feature files in any Cucumber implementation
+- **Cross-Language Support:** Works with feature files in any Cucumber implementation, including Karate
+- **Karate Support:** Specialized analysis of Karate API test files
+- **CI/CD Integration:** Generates JUnit XML reports for integration with CI systems
+- **Test Pyramid Integration:** System testing with Karate for robust CLI validation

 ## Who Is This For?